-Term Acronym Description Statutory consultee Statutory consultees are those organisations and bodies, defined by statute, which local planning authorities are legally required to consult before reaching a decision on relevant planning applications.
+Term Acronym Description Spatial planning Spatial planning decides how land should be used or protected.
+It also organises, designs and makes decisions on where new homes, roads and other infrastructure should be built.
+Spatial planning aims to make places attractive, safe and environmentally friendly.
+National Highways is a statutory consultee in the planning system and we encouraged others to seek early advice from us if their development proposal is likely to impact the strategic road network.
+Special Areas of Conservation SACs A Special Area of Conservation (SAC) is the land designated under Directive 92/43/ EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora.
+STATS19 Data on road traffic casualties on the roads in Great Britain are collected via the STATS19 process.
+These statistics are collected by police forces, either through officers attending the scene of incidents, from members of the public reporting the incident in police stations after the incident, or more recently online and then validated and published annually by DfT.
+STATS19 road traffic collision and casualty data is published annually by DfT in the Autumn and provides details of the previous calendar year.
+These reports have used the data available at the time of analysis, 2015-2018.
+Statutory consultee Statutory consultees are those organisations and bodies, defined by statute, which local planning authorities are legally required to consult before reaching a decision on relevant planning applications.
 Strategic Rail Freight Interchange A large multi-purpose rail freight interchange and distribution centre linked into both the rail and road system.
-Strategic Road Network SRN The strategic road network (SRN) covers over 4,500 miles of motorways and major A-roads.
+Strategic Road Network SRN The strategic road network (SRN) covers more than 4,500 miles of motorways and major A-roads.
 Strategic Traffic / Strategic journeys Long distance traffic / journeys Sub-national Transport Bodies STBs Sub-national Transport Bodies (STBs) have a key role in formulating transport strategy and identifying investment priorities at the sub-national level, including for highways.
-There are 7 STBs in England, who are tasked with developing transport strategies and studies for their region.
+There are seven STBs in England, which are tasked with developing transport strategies and studies for their region.
 Through the development of their evidence bases with their constituent local authorities and Local Enterprise Partnerships, their work highlights multi-modal issues, need and opportunities, with investment priorities provided to the Secretary of State for Transport.
-Transport-related social exclusion Where limited access to transport or other issues with the transport system means that people cannot fully participate in society in the way they would like Trunking / De-trunking De-trunking is the process of returning a National Highways' road to the local highway authority control and visa versa for trunking UNESCO World Heritage Site Inscription as a UNESCO World Heritage Site is an acknowledgement of the global significance of such places.
-Union connectivity Transport connectivity between the nations of the United Kingdom.
-Variable Messaging Signs The Traffic Signs Regulations and General Direction 2016 (TSRGD) define a variable message sign as a device "capable of displaying, at different times, two or more aspects".
+Transport-related social exclusion Where limited access to transport or other issues with the transport system means that people cannot fully participate in society in the way they would like Trunking / De-trunking De-trunking is the process of returning a National Highways road to the local highway authority control and vice versa for trunking UNESCO World Heritage Site Inscription as a UNESCO World Heritage Site is an acknowledgement of the global significance of such places.

+Term Acronym Description Union connectivity Transport connectivity between the nations of the United Kingdom.
+Variable Messaging Signs The Traffic Signs Regulations and General Directions 2016 (TSRGD) define a variable message sign as a device "capable of displaying, at different times, two or more aspects".
 These aspects may take the form of a sign prescribed by the TSRGD, a legend in accordance with Schedule 16 to TSRGD, a non-prescribed temporary sign or a blank grey or blank black face.
-Thus, the expression "variable message sign" (VMS) encompasses all types of variable sign from simple flap-type signs to complex light-emitting panels.
-Vulnerable Road User Walkers, cyclists and horse riders
+Thus, the expression "variable message sign" (VMS) encompasses all types of variable sign from simple flap-type signs to complex light-emitting panels Vulnerable Road User Walkers, cyclists and horse riders